vgonugunta/AboutMe/README.md

     * Making best practices part of the process, so that they become habits.
 * Technical Skills
     * My role is a mix of engineering manager and engineering lead, but I will rely on you to also guide the “how”.

+# What isn't my job ?

+* To do your job.
+* To tell you how to do your job.
+* Please, if you see me trying to doing either of these, you're doing me a favor if you tell me so.

 # Values